Epoxy Resin Calculator — Free Tools for Any Project

 What's the mixing ratio for most resin brands?

 Most craft resins use a 1:1 ratio (equal parts A and B), but some brands use 2:1 or 4:1 ratios.
 Always check your specific resin brand.
-Our Small Batch Mixing Calculator works with any ratio.
+Our Resin Ratio Calculator covers all common ratios with reference tables, or use the Small Batch Mixing Calculator for quick craft-batch amounts.

 How much pigment should I add to resin?